Multiple payment options.

 Despite the various available user-friendly modes, the server list is actually pretty standard — unless you are using this VPN for something specific like P2P or streaming.
 You will quickly figure out which servers are best for you, and can then save them as your favorites.

 If you are looking for a specific location, you can switch over to the Countries or Cities tabs.
-Like the Windows app, modes like Stream and Internet Freedom have an additional purposes tab as well.
+Like the Windows app, modes like Stream and Internet Freedom have additional tabs for specific purposes.
 The Preferences menu — called settings in the Android app — is also similar, offering the same advanced security features and options.

 Ease of use